How End-to-End Encryption Works in WebRTC Video Calls

 End-to-end encryption (E2EE) provides several benefits for conference calls in WebRTC:

-- Increased security – E2EE ensures that the content of the conference call is only visible to the intended participants and no third party.
+• Increased security – the content of the call is only visible to the intended participants and no third party.

-- Confidentiality – E2EE ensures that calls and messages remain private, which is important for sensitive discussions in healthcare, legal, or financial services.
+• Confidentiality – calls and messages remain private, which is important for sensitive discussions in healthcare, legal, or financial services.

-- Compliance – E2EE supports compliance with data privacy regulations, such as HIPAA, GDPR, or PCI-DSS, by protecting sensitive messages from unauthorised access or data breaches.
+• Compliance – E2EE supports compliance with data-privacy regulations such as HIPAA, GDPR, or PCI-DSS by protecting sensitive content from unauthorised access.

-- Trust – E2EE builds trust between users and service providers by demonstrating a commitment to privacy and security.
-This is especially important for companies that rely on client trust.
+• Trust – demonstrating a commitment to privacy and security builds trust between users and service providers, which matters for organisations that rely on client trust.

-- Flexibility – E2EE can be applied to various types of conference calls, including group calls, one-on-one calls, and multiparty calls, making it highly flexible for different use cases.
+• Flexibility – E2EE can be applied to various types of call, including one-on-one, group, and multiparty calls.

 Differences between symmetric and asymmetric encryption

-- Symmetric encryption uses a shared secret key for both encryption and decryption of data.
-This means that anyone who has the key can decrypt the data, making it less secure compared to asymmetric encryption.
+1. Symmetric encryption uses a shared secret key for both encryption and decryption.
+Anyone who has the key can decrypt the data, which makes secure key distribution the critical challenge.

-- In contrast, asymmetric encryption, also known as public-key encryption, uses a pair of keys – a public key and a private key – for encryption and decryption, respectively.
-The public key is freely available and can be used by anyone to encrypt data, while the private key is kept secret and is only used by the recipient to decrypt the data.
-This makes asymmetric encryption more secure than symmetric encryption, as the private key is not shared with anyone else.
+2. Asymmetric encryption, also known as public-key encryption, uses a pair of keys – a public key and a private key.
+The public key is freely available and can be used by anyone to encrypt data, while the private key is kept secret and used only by the recipient to decrypt it.

-E2EE often combines the strengths of both symmetric and asymmetric encryption.
-For instance, a secure key exchange protocol like Diffie-Hellman is used to generate and share a symmetric key.
-This symmetric key is then used to encrypt and decrypt the actual messages, providing a balance between speed and security.
+E2EE often combines the strengths of both.
+A secure key-exchange protocol like Diffie-Hellman is used to generate and share a symmetric key, and that symmetric key is then used to encrypt and decrypt the actual media, providing a balance between speed and security.

-How does end-to-end encryption for conference calls work in WebRTC
+How E2EE works for conference calls in WebRTC

-During a conference call, WebRTC uses symmetric encryption to encrypt the audio and video streams.
-A unique key is generated for each call, which is then used to encrypt and decrypt the audio and video streams.
-This key is never transmitted to the server, ensuring that only the participants have access to the decrypted data at their endpoints.
+During a call, WebRTC uses symmetric encryption to protect the audio and video streams.
+A key is generated and shared securely between the participants and used to encrypt and decrypt the media at their endpoints.
+When true E2EE is in place, this key is never available to the server, so only the participants can access the decrypted data.

 E2EE in multiparty calls: Insertable Streams and SFrame

 One of the biggest technical challenges with E2EE in WebRTC has been making it work in group calls routed through a Selective Forwarding Unit (SFU).
-In a standard SFU setup, the server receives encrypted media streams from each participant and forwards them to the others without decoding them.
-However, traditional SRTP encryption terminates at the server, meaning the SFU technically has access to the unencrypted media.
+In a standard SFU setup, the server receives media streams from each participant and forwards them to the others.
+With ordinary SRTP, encryption terminates at the server, meaning the SFU technically has access to the unencrypted media.

-This is where Insertable Streams (formally known as WebRTC Encoded Transform) and SFrame (Secure Frame) come in.
-Insertable Streams, supported in Chromium-based browsers, give developers access to encoded media frames before they're sent over the network.
-This allows an additional encryption layer to be applied on top of the standard SRTP encryption – so even the SFU only ever sees encrypted data it cannot read.
+This is where Insertable Streams (formally the WebRTC Encoded Transform) and SFrame (Secure Frame) come in.
+Insertable Streams give developers access to encoded media frames before they're sent over the network, allowing an additional encryption layer to be applied on top of standard SRTP – so the SFU only ever sees encrypted data it cannot read.

-SFrame is a lightweight framing format designed specifically for this use case.
-Originally co-developed by Google (and used in Google Duo), SFrame provides efficient per-frame encryption that works well with SFU-based architectures.
-It's currently progressing through the IETF standardisation process.
+SFrame is a lightweight framing format designed for this use case.
+Originally co-developed by Google (and used in Google Duo), it provides efficient per-frame encryption that works well with SFU-based architectures, and it is progressing through the IETF standardisation process.
+For scalable group key management, platforms increasingly pair SFrame with MLS (Messaging Layer Security, RFC 9420), which handles key distribution and rotation as participants join and leave.

-Browser support note: As of early 2026, the RTCRtpScriptTransform API (the successor to the original Insertable Streams experiment) is fully supported in Chrome and Edge.
-Firefox has been working on implementation, and Safari support remains limited.
+Browser support note: as of early 2026, the RTCRtpScriptTransform API (the successor to the original Insertable Streams experiment) is supported in Chrome and Edge.
+Firefox is still implementing it, and Safari support remains limited.
 For cross-browser E2EE, developers should plan for graceful degradation or fallback mechanisms.

 Choosing the right video conferencing API provider

-- Security features: Ensure that the provider supports E2EE and other essential security features like secure authentication, access control, and secure recording.
+1. Security features: ensure the provider supports E2EE and other essential controls like secure authentication, access control, and secure recording.

-- Scalability: Choose a provider that can scale with your application's growth, accommodating an increasing number of users and conferences without compromising performance.
+2. Scalability: choose a provider that can scale with your application's growth, handling more users and conferences without compromising performance.

-- Ease of integration: Opt for a provider with a well-documented API, making it easier for you to integrate video conferencing features into your application.
+3. Ease of integration: opt for a provider with a well-documented API, making it easier to integrate video conferencing features.

-- GDPR compliance: For applications serving European users, verify that the provider hosts data within the EU, offers end-to-end encryption, and has no US hyperscaler dependencies.
+4. GDPR compliance: for applications serving European users, verify that the provider hosts data within the EU and offers end-to-end encryption.
 Safe video calls depend as much on where data is processed as on how it's encrypted.

 How to enable end-to-end encryption on Digital Samba